scidsg/hushline/README.md

 ## Step 1: Ready the cannons

 Flash a microSD card with Raspberry Pi OS Legacy 64-bit.
-In the advanced settings of the Raspberry Pi Imager, change the hostname to `hushline` and the user from `pi` to `hush`.
+In the advanced settings of the Raspberry Pi Imager:

+- Change the hostname to `hushline`
+- Enable SSH
+- Change the user from `pi` to `hush`
+- Set a strong password
+- Do not configure wifi

 ## Step 2: Fire